Help Center

 How long is the TOEFL exam?

-Approximately 3 hours.
+Approximately 2 hours (as of the 2023 format update).
 Reading: 35 min.
 Listening: 36 min.
 Speaking: 16 min.
 Writing: 29 min.
 Plus a 10-minute break between Listening and Speaking.

 How many times can I take the TOEFL?